EuBIC/ReproducibleMSGuidelines/guidelines.md

 Name: A README file is provided that specifies the system requirements, installation guide, and instructions for use
 Category: Silver
-Description: This refers to any any custom / new software developed by the authors.
+Description: This refers to any custom / new software developed by the authors.
 Fields: all

 Name: The used software version can be identified through a DOI